Jannerbey/Plymouth-History-Vault/briefing.md

 Quick link (takes seconds):

 👉 Feedback Form
-Details will follow later
+Details will follow later but it will be a really simple feedback form

-You can fill it in as often as you like — every little note helps.
+You can fill it in as often as you like — every little note helps the overall project.

 🤝 Why You Matter

 Plymouth’s history deserves a modern, expanding and updateable home.
 Something living, growing, and accessible to everyone.
 Not a closed archive.
-Not a forgotten cupboard.
+Not a forgotten cupboard or a dusty repository.
 A living, breathing vault of Plymouth’s past.

 You’re helping build that.